 This gluten-free cornbread is sweet, soft, and can also be made as muffins!
 With a dairy-free and vegan option.

 And now for the recipe.
 For me, Thanksgiving isn’t complete without cornbread.
-Give me some turkey breast, cornbread, and some dessert and I’m good.
+Give me some gluten-free brined turkey cornbread, and some dessert and I’m good.
 And if there’s sweet potato mac and cheese on the table, that’s a nice bonus.
 And some gluten-free green bean casserole, of course!